 Research

-Metabolic rewiring during fibrosis
+Metabolic rewiring during steatotic liver disease

 Zhang, Z.*, TeSlaa, T.*, Xu, X., Zeng, X., Yang, L., Xing, G., Tesz, G.J., Clasquin, M.F., & Rabinowitz, J. D. (2021).
 Serine catabolism generates liver NADPH and supports hepatic lipogenesis.
 Nature metabolism, 3(12), 1608-1620. [link][PDF]